Skip to main content

 • Expansion into international markets.

-• Extensive product portfolio catering to diverse customer needs.
+• Diverse product portfolio catering to a wide range of customers.

-Smith & Wesson Brands, Inc., established in 1852, boasts a legacy as one of the world's most recognized firearms manufacturers.
-From its humble beginnings in Springfield, Massachusetts, the company has evolved into a global leader in the design, production, and sale of firearms.
-Smith & Wesson offers a comprehensive range of products, including handguns (revolvers and pistols), long guns (modern sporting rifles and bolt-action rifles), handcuffs, suppressors, and various firearm-related accessories.
-These products are marketed under the Smith & Wesson, M&P, and Gemtech brands.
-Beyond firearms, Smith & Wesson provides manufacturing services such as forging, heat treating, rapid prototyping, tooling, finishing, plating, machining, and custom plastic injection molding to other businesses, operating under the Smith & Wesson and Smith & Wesson Precision Components brand names.
-The company serves a diverse customer base, including firearm enthusiasts, collectors, hunters, sportsmen, competitive shooters, individuals seeking personal protection, law enforcement, security agencies, and military entities.
-Smith & Wesson distributes its products through independent dealers, retailers, in-store retail outlets, and directly to consumers, employing a multi-faceted marketing strategy encompassing print, broadcast, and digital advertising, social media engagement, and in-store merchandising.
-With a workforce of 1501 employees, Smith & Wesson continues to innovate and adapt to the evolving needs of the global firearms market, while maintaining its commitment to quality and safety.
+Smith & Wesson Brands, Inc., established in 1852, has evolved into a prominent firearms manufacturer, designing, producing, and distributing a wide array of firearms and related products worldwide.
+The company's product portfolio includes handguns, such as revolvers and pistols, and long guns, including modern sporting rifles and bolt-action rifles.
+Additionally, Smith & Wesson offers handcuffs, suppressors, and other firearm-related accessories under the Smith & Wesson, M&P, and Gemtech brands.
+Beyond its core firearms business, Smith & Wesson provides manufacturing services, including forging, heat treating, rapid prototyping, tooling, finishing, plating, machining, and custom plastic injection molding, catering to other businesses under the Smith & Wesson and Smith & Wesson Precision Components brand names.
+The company serves a diverse customer base, including firearm enthusiasts, collectors, hunters, sportsmen, competitive shooters, individuals seeking personal protection, law enforcement agencies, security firms, and military organizations.
+Smith & Wesson markets its products through independent dealers, retailers, in-store retail channels, and direct-to-consumer sales, employing print, broadcast, and digital advertising campaigns, along with social and electronic media and in-store retail merchandising strategies.
+Headquartered in Springfield, Massachusetts, Smith & Wesson continues to innovate and adapt to the evolving demands of the global firearms market.

 • Designs and manufactures handguns, including revolvers and pistols.